jan-reitsma/MMT-client/README.md

 `key = 'your-api-key'`

-Language settings can be done in the GUI and are saved in _settings.json_ or you can edit the json file by hand of course, additional languages can added as well.
+Language settings can be done in the GUI and are saved in _settings.json_ or you can edit the json file by hand of course, additional languages can be added as well.
 I only use languages that are of interest for me.

 As it is possible to upload your own translation memories to the ModernMT server,